Parent Resources | 2026-2027 Homeschool Compliance & Funding Guide | Captain Homeschool

 Dual Enrollment: Dual credit available through community colleges

-🎯 Missouri Empowerment Scholarship Accounts
+🎯 MOScholars (Missouri Empowerment Scholarship Accounts)

 Apply / Learn More →